Best Climate Stocks (2026)

 What's the largest climate-focused ETF?

 Among the most established climate-themed ETFs are iShares Global Clean Energy (ICLN), Invesco Solar (TAN), and First Trust Global Wind Energy (FAN).
 Each has different exposure: ICLN is the broadest, TAN concentrates on solar manufacturers, and FAN focuses on wind.
 ETFs offer instant diversification but limit your ability to filter for individual business quality — which is why many investors combine an ETF core with selective single-stock positions in companies that score highest on fundamentals and climate impact.
+If you want to build a portfolio you can fully verify rather than relying on a fund label, see our guide to building a truly greenwashing-free portfolio.

 How should investors build climate exposure in a portfolio?

 A practical approach is to allocate across three layers: generators (utilities and pure-play renewables), enablers (companies supplying equipment, storage, and grid infrastructure), and beneficiaries (companies in other sectors with strong emissions-reduction trajectories).
 Diversifying across these layers reduces concentration risk and captures different parts of the climate-investment thesis.
 Most investors find that 10–20% of a stock portfolio in climate exposure is meaningful without overconcentrating in a single theme.
+Ziggma's Portfolio Optimizer can help you find the right balance across impact, quality, risk, and yield simultaneously.

 Can climate stocks pay dividends?

 Yes.
 Several large climate-aligned companies are reliable dividend payers — particularly utilities like NextEra Energy and infrastructure financiers like Hannon Armstrong.
 This makes it possible to build a climate-focused portfolio that also generates income, which is unusual for thematic investments.
 Combining dividend-paying climate stocks with higher-growth pure-plays (manufacturers, equipment providers) is one way to balance income with capital appreciation.
+Use Ziggma's dividend tracker to monitor yield and income across your climate holdings in one view.